Christel House Watanabe High School

 Photograph of the 1922 graduating class from Charles E. Emmerich Manual Training High School on the south side of Indianapolis.
 At that time, the high school was located at 525 South Meridian Street.

-Emmerich Manual High School, often referred to as Manual High School, is a public high school in Indianapolis, Indiana, United States.
-It formerly was a traditional high school in the Indianapolis Public Schools (IPS) district.
-It is now one of the schools operated by Christel House Academy and is named Christel House High School.
-Originally known as Industrial Training School it was renamed and became Manual Training School and Charles E. Emmerich Manual Training High School.
+Christel House Watanabe High School is a public high school in Indianapolis, Indiana, United States.
+Originally it was a traditional high school in the Indianapolis Public Schools (IPS) district.
+It is now operated by charter school network Christel House Indianapolis.
+Previously it was known as Industrial Training School, Manual Training School, and Charles E. Emmerich Manual Training High School.

 History

 A page of poetry from Manual High School's 1904 yearbook.